 Key audit matters are those matters that in our professional judgement; were of most significance in our audit of the financial statements of the current period.
-The matter was addressed in the context of our audit of financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+These matters are addressed in the context of our audit of financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+We have determined that there are no key audit matters to communicate in our report.